 - Business income with deductions for inventory, depreciation, or employees

-If you are unsure, please call the site to confirm if you can complete your return.
+If you are unsure, please call the site before making an appointment to confirm they can help you complete your return.

 What can I expect at an NYC Free Tax Prep site?